 Excerpted with permission from the Prologue of 40 Days of Decrease: A Different Kind of Hunger.
 A Different Kind of Fast. by Dr. Alicia Britt Chole. www.40fasts.com

 * * *

 What do you think needs to be decreased in your life particularly during the season of Lent?
 In what area of your life does God look at you with love and ask you to set something aside for a closer walk with Him?
-Come share with us on our blog!
+Come share with us!
 We want to hear from you!